 Support the Recreation Division by monitoring existing Community Tennis Club membership and participation rates.
-Discuss opportunities to consolidate community groups and clubhouse locations where club membership falls below 75 players per court.
+Discuss opportunities to consolidate tennis clubs where club membership is decreasing, not demonstrating a significant need or offers a surplus capacity in that catchment area.

 Consider amalgamating a minimum of four underutilized/low quality neighbourhood tennis courts and reallocate their usage to a new complex that contains a minimum of four lit courts- located north of Highway 403.